 -

-Your adventure either starts in Chamonix (7-day) or Verbier (5-day).
+Your adventure either starts in Chamonix, Verbier, or Crans-Montana, depending on your chosen itinerary.

 Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet, usually somewhere in town in the morning.
 We highly recommend you arrive at least one day before the start of the e-MTB Haute Route guided trip and stay in Chamonix.